 The list subtraction operator -- produces a list that is a copy of the first argument.
-The procedure is a follows: for each element in the second argument, the first occurrence of this element (if any) is removed.
+The procedure is as follows: for each element in the second argument, the first occurrence of this element (if any) is removed.

-6.8.16 Map Expressions
+6.9.17 Map Expressions